 Consisting of 150 multiple-choice questions, candidates choose the best of four possible answers.
 A minimum score of 500 points (converted is approximately 70 per cent) is required to pass.

-This exam is offered in the Spring and Fall of every year.
+This computer based exam is offered in the Spring and Fall of every year.

 NEW….
 NKE Educational Requirement starting 2021 (posted April 7, 2018)

-Please note: until January 2021, you can apply to write the NKE in June or Fall of 2019-2020 without taking any courses.
+Please note: until January 2021, you can apply to write the NKE in Spring or Fall of 2019-2020 without taking any courses.

 If you have successfully completed any courses that are equivalent to any of the listed courses offered, you may be able to transfer credits.
 Further information will be available in the coming months.

 There are a number of resources available to help you prepare for the exam, including: independent study; post-secondary and online courses; seminars; practice questions, etc. To get started, you can visit the Exam Study Resources section of the CPHR-Canada’s web site, where you will find sample study questions, information on online preparation courses and provincial workshops, links to universities and colleges, and more.

 The association will provide various development activities to help you prepare for the NKE.
 They can help you assess your current knowledge and abilities and determine development activities to help you pass the exam.
 To explore these options, contact email@example.com.